-I’ve had a bit of writer’s block lately.
+I’ve had a bit of writer’s block this week.
 So today I decided I will simply tell a story about an extraordinary day in my childhood.
-Actually, it’s more like a very long overdue (31 years to be exact) thank you.

 The year was 1986.
 The place was Long Island, New York.
 I was turning 16 that June and later that summer my family was moving across the country to Southern California.
 Because of these momentous occasions, my parents were treating me to a very special birthday celebration and were taking myself and my three best friends to Montauk (a fancy beach town at the tip of Long Island) for the weekend.